logo

 Common Causes of Shoulder Pain

-Early evaluation can help clarify the diagnosis and prevent long-term functional limitations.
-You should consider scheduling an evaluation if you experience:
+Early evaluation may help prevent worsening symptoms and improve function.
+Consider scheduling an evaluation if you experience:

 • Shoulder pain lasting several weeks